 Ping is best known for its remarkably engineered golf clubs but the G710 irons show that they are well-engineered and have appealing looks.
 The shiny Hydropearl Stealth finish is an attention-getting feature.
 However, the dark finish makes it look slim.

-The Top line is thinner than expected and shaped well.
-The contrast in the clubface makes it appear smaller as your eyes only pay heed towards the grooved portion.
+The Topline is thinner than expected and shaped well.
+The contrast in the clubface makes it appear smaller as your eyes only pay heed to the grooved portion.
 There is an adequate amount of offset.

-Therefore, the manufacturers have made some advancement to the impact sensations immensely.
+Therefore, the manufacturers have made some advancements to impact sensations immensely.
 As the club hits the ball it produces a solid feel providing you with pleasure and satisfaction.

-The G710 is the longest and most forgiving amongst the Ping irons.
+The G710 is the longest and most forgiving among the Ping irons.
 The MOI is 5% higher than in G700 because of the higher density of tungsten weights in the heel and toe.

-These mid handicap irons can be easily launched and has plenty of ball speed with a pretty good spin level
+These mid-handicap irons can be easily launched and have plenty of ball speed with a pretty good spin level

 Every single set if Ping G710 irons come with Arccos Caddie smart grip.
 These grips have built-in sensors that help you track every single shot.
 Additionally, if you order six or more irons, the company includes eight sensors so that you can keep a record of data of every club in your bag.

-- Stainless steel body with high density of tungsten to increase forgiveness and launch
+- Stainless steel body with a high density of tungsten to increase forgiveness and launch

 - Hydropearl chrome finish with black PVD repels water and improves performance through the turf